Sharanya-create/100-days-of-code/log.md

 ### Day 19: Hackerank challenges date:04-06-2020

 **Today's progress**: Completed student marks sum challenge in c and began with python challenges.
-Solved 4 challenges on pyhton3 (simple beginner level challenges) and earned the first star.
+Solved 4 basic introductory challenges on pyhton3 (simple beginner level challenges) and earned the first star.

 **Thoughts**: I have decided to code on python and c side by side and aim for gold badge for both.

-**Link(s) to work**: my solution for student marks sum challenge: https://github.com/Sharanya-create/100-days-of-code/blob/master/student_mark_sum.c
+**Link(s) to work**: my solution for student marks sum challenge: https://github.com/Sharanya-create/100-days-of-code/blob/master/student_mark_sum.c not uploading python as they are simple hello world kind of challenges i completed them just for a start with python would upload next challenges onwards.

 ### Day 20: Google reg.form clone-swings and Data Scraper date:05-06-2020